HorstBaerbel/GBA-compress/README.md

 Game Boy Advance tools for compression:

 * [gbacomp](src/gbacomp.cpp) - Compress a file to a .h / .c file to compile them into your program or output data to stdout.
+  It compressed data to LZSS / LZ10 GBA BIOS-compatible data or to LZ4 (better compression).
+* The [gba](gba) subfolder contains a GBA example for decompressing that data using fast ARM assembler functions.

 If you find a bug or make an improvement your pull requests are appreciated.